-Dividend payouts are usually fixed in the rules in advance as a certain % of the nominal value.
-Unlike ordinary shares these dividends won't go up with company performance.
+Dividend payouts are usually fixed in the rules in advance as a certain percentage of the nominal value.
+Unlike ordinary shares, these dividends won't go up with company performance.
 But they will only go down if the company is in serious trouble.

 These differences make preference shares a bit like a hybrid between corporate bonds and shares.

-For example, unlike debt the company does not have to pay out if there are not profits available.
-But like corporate bonds, typically preference shares don't have voting rights (unless the dividend wasn't paid) or a share in any surplus when he company is wound up.
+For example, unlike debt, the company does not have to pay out if there are not profits available.
+But like corporate bonds, typically preference shares don't have voting rights (unless the dividend wasn't paid) or a share in any surplus when the company is wound up.

 On the plus side:

-- Like bonds preference shares give you more certain returns and
+- Like bonds, preference shares give you more certain returns.

-- Higher cash payouts per unit invested compared to ordinary shares
+- They also give higher cash payouts per unit invested compared to ordinary shares.

-- They are not as secure as bonds and
+- They are not as secure as bonds.

 - They don't have the growth potential of ordinary shares.